 - managing subject referrals.
-Without plans it is difficult to keep track of intervention activities and check whether they are being effective or not - high risk/repeat subjects.
+Without plans it is difficult to keep track of intervention activities and check whether they are being - high risk/repeat subjects.
 This is due to their increased special needs and the increased potential for plans not to be followed through.